the1994/career/_posts/2014-09-04-internship-report.md

 tags: ["AngularJS", "JavaScript", "Node.js", "Ionicframework", "CSS", "Wikipedia", "d3.js"]
 ---

-- This report is not an official version.
+>This report is not an official version.
+>
+>It is for my "stage de fin d'étude à Ecole des Mines de Nancy".
+>
-- All screenshots are taken by myself or taken from [sutoiku.com](https://db.tt/dhTrnpEu).
+>All screenshots are taken by myself or taken from [sutoiku.com](https://db.tt/dhTrnpEu).
 Please feel free to use them for non commercial usage.

 # 1. Introduction